C1fer/Mesa-LLVM/README.md

 # Speed up compilation
 You can use ccache to make the compilation go much faster.
-In order to setup ccache, type the following commands on a terminal window:
+In order to setup ccache, you need to type these commands on a teminal window and then log out.
 ```
 sudo apt install -y ccache
 echo 'export PATH="/usr/lib/ccache:$PATH"' | sudo tee -a ~/.bashrc